Sorry, you need to enable JavaScript to visit this website.

 Continuing

-Those who wish to progress to a PhD after completing an MPhil will be required to pass the master's degree at a sufficient level to satisfy the departmental postgraduate education committee that they have the skills and ability to achieve the higher degree.
-Candidates will need to apply to the PhD via the postgraduate applicant portal.
+Those who wish to progress to a PhD after completing an MPhil will be required to demonstrate to their potential supervisor, Head of Department and the Faculty Degree Committee that they have the skills and ability to achieve the higher degree.

 Open Days